Eggmansworld/GitHubReleaseManager/README.md

 - Multi-threaded downloads with adjustable thread count.

+- output the repo file contents to a RomVault XML datfile (dats should also work in other Rom managers, but I do not check for usefulness beyond RomVault)

+- Full SHA-1 hashing for integrity checks.
+CRC32 is also computed when creating an XML datfile.

+- Auto-update mode:
+	- Update all repos every X minutes.
+	- Interval is user-configurable.

 - Per-repo and batch updates (update all tracked repos).

 - Automatic folder organization:
 	- Root download folder contains one folder per repo.
-	- Release tags become subfolders inside the repo folder.
+	- GitHub Release tags become subfolders inside the repo folder.

 Metadata system:
-	- Per-repo assets stored in eggman_github_repos.json.
+	- Per-repo asset details stored in JSON format.
-	- Additional per-repo CSV/JSON logs stored in _metadata.
+	- Additional per-repo CSV/JSON logs stored in a separate metadata folder outside of the repo's and their files.

-- Full SHA-1 hashing for integrity checks.

 - Optional Discord webhook notifications for update results.

-- Auto-update mode:
-	- Update all repos every X minutes.
-	- Interval is user-configurable.

 - Activity log panel shows real-time progress and worker output.

 - Modern dark UI theme with orange highlights.
+Easy on the eyes.

 METADATA & FILE ORGANIZATION
 ---